Socialist Soviet Republic of Abkhazia: Background

 The Russian Empire annexed Abkhazia in the early nineteenth century and had consolidated its authority over the region by 1864.
 Reluctant to create ethno-territorial units, the Russian authorities incorporated the region into the Kutais Governorate.
 Large-scale population transfers saw the ethnic composition of Abkhazia radically altered, with thousands of ethnic Abkhaz expelled and ethnic Mingrelians brought in to replace them.
 After the 1917 February Revolution, which ended the Russian Empire, the status of Abkhazia became contested and was unclear.
-Free from Russian rule, it considered joining the Mountainous Republic of the Northern Caucasus in 1917, but ultimately decided against this due to the distance between Abkhazia and the rest of the groups involved.
+Free from Russian rule, it considered joining the Mountainous Republic of the Northern Caucasus in 1917, but ultimately decided against this due to the distance between Abkhazia and the rest of the groups involved, but in Abkhazia, clashes continued with the nationalists, who were supported by the Mountainous Republic and the Socialist Party of Abkhazia, who were supported by the Russian Soviet Federative Socialist Republic.
+In response the Mountainous Republic declared Abkhazia its territory.
 In February 1918, Abkhaz Bolsheviks attempted to create a commune—a similar system to the soviets (councils) being formed in Russia.
 This effort was unsuccessful and the Bolshevik leaders, Efrem Eshba and Nestor Lakoba, fled.
 The Abkhaz People's Council (APC) was formed in the aftermath and effectively controlled the region.
 When the Democratic Republic of Georgia was formed in May 1918, it annexed Abkhazia, considering it an integral part of its territory.
 Georgia never fully established control of the region, leaving the APC to rule it until the Bolshevik invasion of 1921.

 The status of Abkhazia was confirmed in the Georgian constitution of 1921.
 Article 107 guaranteed "Abkhazeti (district of Soukhoum)" autonomy for "the administration of their affairs".
 The constitution was proclaimed after the Red Army invasion of Georgia in February 1921; the nature of the promised autonomy was never determined.
 According to the historian Timothy Blauvelt, this had a lasting legacy in the region because it marked the first time in modern history Abkhazia was defined as a distinct geographic entity.